k8snetworkplumbingwg/whereabouts/README.md

 * `log_file`: A file path to a logfile to log to.
 * `log_level`: Set the logging verbosity, from most to least: `debug`,`error`,`panic`

+Additionally -- you can set the route, gateway and DNS using anything from the configurations for the [static IPAM plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/static) (as well as additional static IP addresses).

 ## Building

 Run the build command from the `./hack` directory: